-This year, thirteen teams led by USC PhD students have received $5,000 grants from the Office of the Provost to pursue their projects across a wide spectrum of fields.
-In all, 27 USC PhD students will partner with USC faculty mentors, USC master’s students, and with students, postdoctoral scholars and faculty from other universities during the 2012 academic year.
+In 2012-13, 13 teams consisting of 27 USC PhD students partnered with USC faculty mentors, USC master’s students, and with students, postdoctoral scholars and faculty from other universities to complete their projects.

 Meet the 2012 Cohort